-A stop and go is a game that a player makes in sit and go or in a tournament.
-The purpose of a stop and go is to maximize his folding equity when there are shortstack.
-For example, a player has 11 big blinds and is on big blind.
-The player in the button position makes a pre-flop raise to 3 big blinds.
-Rather than pushing all in preflop to 11 big blinds and having a limited folding equity, the player who makes a stop and go will call the preflop bet and push all in on any flop.
+A stop and go is a game that a player plays in a sit and go or tournament.
+The purpose of a stop and go is to maximize folding equity when you are shortstacked.
+For example, a player has 11 big blinds and is on the big blind.
+The player in button position makes a preflop raise to 3 big blinds.
+Rather than pushing all in preflop to 11 big blinds and having limited folding equity, the player who makes a stop and go will call the preflop bet and push all in on any flop.

 Why is stop and go effective?